rohan-rajput/VAE-for-kannda-mnist-/README.md

 # VAE-for-kannda-mnist-
-Teaching a variatiojnal auto encoder to generate kannada digit characters .
+## Teaching a variational auto encoder(VAE) to generate kannada digit characters .

+Training was done on Kannada MNIST digit dataset.